aryumka/BigInteger.kt/README.md

 val b = -a // 10000000000
 ```

-**Note: This BigIntegerKotlin class is inspired by the BigInteger class in Java
+**Note: This is inspired by the BigInteger class in Java
 and is created for educational purposes.
 It may not cover all edge cases and
 optimizations present in production-ready libraries.